darkstar-tweezer/TweezerClientLibrary/README.md

 ## NOTE

-Both the client library and the tweezer URL are solely for my use. **You may not use it**.
-This is just a personal project in my search for fast html parsing.
-All of this is run on a single thread with a max of 500MB RAM.
+Both the client library and the tweezer URL are solely for my academic use.
+You may use the client library as an inspiration for something else, but **without a license key you are prohibited from using the tweezer URL**.